bodrick/awesome/TOPICS.md

 *   [sclevine/yj](https://github.com/sclevine/yj) - CLI - Convert between YAML, TOML, JSON, and HCL.
 Preserves map order.
 *   [stevemao/awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - :sunglasses: A curated list of add-ons that extend/enhance the git CLI.
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.
-*   [jmathai/elodie](https://github.com/jmathai/elodie) - An EXIF-based photo assistant, organizer, manager and workflow automation tool.
+*   [jmathai/elodie](https://github.com/jmathai/elodie) - An EXIF-based photo assistant, organizer  and workflow automation tool.
 *   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
 *   [google/zx](https://github.com/google/zx) - A tool for writing better scripts
 *   [stoplightio/prism](https://github.com/stoplightio/prism) - Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.